First simultaneous measurement of differential muon-neutrino charged-current cross sections on argon for final states with and without protons using MicroBooNE data

 We utilize data collected with the MicroBooNE detector~\cite{uboone_detector} from an exposure of $6.4\times 10^{20}$ protons on target (POT) from the Booster Neutrino Beam (BNB) at a mean neutrino energy of $\sim$0.8~GeV~\cite{MiniBooNEFlux}.
 The detector is comprised of a TPC volume with an active mass of 85~tonnes of liquid argon, and an array of 32 photomultiplier tubes (PMTs).
 When an interaction occurs in the detector, scintillation light and ionization electrons are produced by the charged particles emanating from the interaction.
 The light is recorded by the PMTs, providing ns-scale timing used to reject background cosmic ray events that are out of time with the beam.
 The ionization electrons drift in a 273~V/cm electric field to three wire readout planes which record charge distributions used for calorimetry and three-dimensional (3D) mm-scale imaging.

 Event reconstruction, calorimetry, and PID are performed with the Wire-Cell topographical 3D image processing algorithm~\cite{wc_reco}.
 Wire charge distributions are first deconvolved from the detector response by a TPC signal processing algorithm~\cite{tpc_signal_proc,sig_proc_1,sig_proc_2}.
-Wire-Cell uses the deconvolved readouts to reconstruct 3D images without topological assumptions about the source of activity as ``tracks" or ``showers"~\cite{WC3D}.
+Wire-Cell uses the deconvolved readouts to reconstruct 3D images without topological assumptions about the source of activity as ``tracks", which leave continuous energy depositions, or electromagnetic ``showers"~\cite{WC3D}, which deposit more charge perpendicular to their trajectory.
 A many-to-many TPC-charge to PMT-light matching algorithm is used for further cosmic ray rejection~\cite{wire-cell-uboone}.

-Particle identification starts with finding kinks in the selected cluster to identify tracks~\cite{WC3D}.
-Candidate neutrino vertices and particle flow trees are formed concurrently based on $dQ/dx$, topology, and particle flow relationships.
+Particle identification starts with finding kinks in the selected group of charge activity to identify tracks~\cite{WC3D}.
+Candidate neutrino vertices and final state particles are identified concurrently based on $dQ/dx$, topology, and allowed particle relationships.
 A final neutrino vertex is chosen by a $\texttt{SparseConvNet}$ deep neural network~\cite{SparseConvNet}.
-Proton and muon candidates are distinguished based on characteristic differences in their $dQ/dx$ profile~\cite{PRD} using a test statistic constructed from a Kolmogorov–Smirnov shape comparison score~\cite{KS} and the normalization to the median $dQ/dx$ of protons.
+Proton and muon candidates are distinguished based on characteristic differences in their $dQ/dx$ profile~\cite{PRD} using a test statistic constructed from a Kolmogorov–Smirnov shape comparison score and the normalization to the median $dQ/dx$ of protons.